Updated: March 28, 2021 to add musicians beyond the author’s original list of Black kids music performers.

 David Foreman, aka Jali-D, is a Baltimore-based accomplished percussionist and spoken word artist who combines his talents into an art form he calls “rappercussions.”
 His intelligent and creative rhymes have entertained and educated both children and adults nationwide.
 Along with his work in schools, Jali-D has recorded an educational music CD called Mind Rhymes, and has written a score for an FDA/Cartoon Network health campaign.

 7. Big Don

 Down South hip-hop flavor makes Austin, Texas artist Big Don stand out.
-His authentic sound makes kids feel like they are listening to the radio.
-The songs delve into manners, dancing, nursery rhymes, and what kids want to be when they grow up!
-Big Don’s Big Beats is a real winner.
+The late musician’s authentic sound makes kids feel like they are listening to the radio.
+The songs delve into manners, dancing, nursery rhymes, and what kids want to be when they grow up.
+Big Don’s Big Beats is a real win for parents looking for Black kids music.
 This is a must have for a jamming kids party!

 8. Secret Agent 23 Skidoo